 General Motors.
-General Electric.
+Airbus.
 John Deere.
 Niagara, Canada’s collection of over 600 manufacturing businesses includes some of the world’s most recognized brands and an equally impressive collection of small- and medium-sized businesses.
 Though their products may differ, there’s a common thread that runs between them all.
 They are smart, strategic and driven to leverage every advantage associated with a Niagara, Canada address.

 Big-league Manufacturing Competitiveness